whoismga/Ark-/Ark_Plus/README.md

-## An Open Foundation Model for Chest Radiography
+## A Fully Open, AI Foundation Model Using Heterogeneous Labels Applied to Chest Radiography

 Due to the large size of the datasets, it is not feasible to upload the data and set up a reproducible run of pretraining and finetuning on CodeOcean.
 Instead, we provide a guideline for the experimental setup and the necessary running commands for **pretraining** and **finetuning**.